geosolutions-it/MapStore2/docs/developer-guide/reactjs-and-redux-introduction.md

    }
 });
 ```
-In this example, the initial state includes a title property whose value is CHANGE_ME.
+In this example, the initial state includes a title property whose value is `CHANGE_ME`.

-When the h1 element is clicked, the state is changed so that title becomes CHANGED.
+When the h1 element is clicked, the state is changed so that title becomes `CHANGED`.

 The HTML page is automatically updated by ReactJS, each time the state changes (each time this.setState is called).
 For this reason we say that JSX allows to declaratively describe the View for each possible application state.